Psychodigital Research

 Biopsychosocial Stress Mechanisms

-Parasympathetic regulation, endocrine dynamics, and inflammatory processes as regulators of stress and recovery in psychological and psychosomatic disorders, with the goal of identifying predictive biomarker signatures for personalised therapy and prevention.
+Our research focuses on parasympathetic activity, endocrine dynamics, and inflammatory processes as regulators of stress and exhaustion in health and pathology, with the goal of identifying predictive biomarker signatures for personalised therapy and prevention.

 Burnout & Exhaustion Across Disorders